pasky/pachi/README.md

 taking up to 100Mb of memory (+ several tens MiB as a constant overhead).
 It should be about 2d with dcnn and large patterns setup.

-	./pachi -t _1200 threads=8,max_tree_size=3072,pondering
+	./pachi -t _1200 --no-dcnn threads=8,max_tree_size=3072,pondering

-This will make Pachi play with time settings 20:00 S.D. with 8 threads, taking up to 3GiB of memory, and thinking during the opponent's turn as well.
+This will make Pachi play without dcnn with time settings 20:00 S.D. with 8 threads, taking up to 3GiB of memory, and thinking during the opponent's turn as well.

+**Logs**

+Pachi logs details of its activity on stderr, which can be viewed via `Tools->GTP Shell` in gogui.
+Tons of details about winrates, memory usage, score estimate etc can be found here.
+Even though most of it available through other means in gogui, it's always a good place to look in case something unexpected happens.

+`-d <log_level>` changes the amount of logging (-d0 suppresses everything)
+`-o log_file` logs to a file instead. gogui live-gfx commands won't work though.

+**Large patterns**

+Pachi can also use a pattern database to improve its playing performance.
+You can get it at http://pachi.or.cz/pat/ - you will also find further instructions there.

 **Opening book**

+> Mostly useful when running without dcnn (dcnn can deal with fuseki).

 Pachi can use an opening book in a Fuego-compatible format - you can obtain one at http://gnugo.baduk.org/fuegoob.htm and use it in Pachi